smirarab/iplant-agave-sdk/docs/iplant-first-app-argpass.md

 ### samtools-sort.json

 In our previous example of samtools-sort.json, showArgument was set to "false" for each parameter.
-Seen below, it is now set to "true" for the parameters maxMemSort and outputBam.
+Seen below, it is now set to "true" for the parameter maxMemSort.
+In addition, we've added the ability to specify the output filename, outputBam, which will also use argument passing.

 ```sh
 {"available":true,